 IN ACTION: While physical absenteeism might not be a problem for teachers involved in remote learning, using SMS to keep parents engaged and informed as students learn from home may be an easy way to help keep students stay on track with their educational goals.

-Consider using SMS to report low grades, missed projects, or poor behaviour to parents.
+Consider using SMS to report low grades, missed projects, or poor behavior to parents.
 If you want to flip the script, you can create SMS alerts around more positive outcomes such as high grades and learning achievements.

 3. Increase tertiary and school enrolments

 As COVID-19 continues to dominate headlines and cause uncertainty for many future learners, Australian education providers are already seeing significant drops in enrolment.
-New modelling shows that the tertiary sector could lose up to $19B from international student revenue.
-One in four students are already cancelling or postponing studies thanks to Coronavirus.
+New modeling shows that the tertiary sector could lose up to $19B from international student revenue.
+One in four students are already canceling or postponing studies thanks to Coronavirus.
 This is likely to increase given the knock-on effect social distancing and self-isolation is having on regular examinations and studies, alongside our lack of certainty when it comes to the long-lasting effects this will have on our job market and economy.

-When lower-income students from West Virginia were exposed to an SMS campaign that helped them seek information, get motivated and linked them to meetings with college advisers 1-on-1; the effect was momentous.
-Students who received a message, compared to the control group, graduated with GPAs that were 0.31 higher, and completed 1.4 additional credits on average during the semester.
+When lower-income students from West Virginia were exposed to an SMS campaign that helped them seek information, get motivated, and linked them to meetings with college advisers 1-on-1; the effect was momentous.
+Students who received a message, compared to the control group, graduated with GPAs that were 0.31 higher and completed 1.4 additional credits on average during the semester.

 In 2018, Jobs for the Future (JFF) collaborated with Persistence Plus on a text message campaign sent out to over 2,000 students studying STEM at community colleges across the US.
 While STEM has a higher drop-out rate compared to other faculties, their SMS campaign assisted in decreasing attrition by 10%.
 The text messages sent out regularly queried students about their biggest concerns while studying at college, similar to what we see in a lot of two-way conversational messaging today.

 Like a chat between friends, the SMS was set up to automatically reply with further advice, other collegiate stories, and links to on-campus resources that students could access.
 According to nursing student, Karessa Kuczma, it helped her to balance coursework and deadlines with actual work, and also served to remind her to action easily forgotten tasks, like making time to see her course advisor.
-The initiative was so successful that the use of SMS nudges was expanded to serve over 10,000 students at other campuses afterwards.
+The initiative was so successful that the use of SMS nudges was expanded to serve over 10,000 students at other campuses afterward.

 IN ACTION: Whether you’re a secondary/high school teacher looking to advise students on how to get into their dream school, or a tertiary provider looking to increase enrolments after a significant drop, the key here is support.
 Students are more anxious than ever about the future due to COVID-19.
-They need assurance, guidance and the ‘nudge’ to keep going.
+They need assurance, guidance, and the ‘nudge’ to keep going.